rwanderc/blog/content/posts/2022-07-28-spring-multirabbit.markdown

 ## Dependencies

 Add `spring-boot-starter-amqp` and `spring-multirabbit`.

-Note that the correct version of `spring-multirabbit` depends on the SpringBoot version of the application.
+The correct version of `spring-multirabbit` depends on the version of SpringBoot.
 For more information about versioning, read below.

 ```xml
 <dependency>